-- Change from your pyjamas – It is tempting, and I am guilty of this sometimes, to go straight to work when you just woke up, especially when you left something unfinished from the day before.
+- Change out of your pyjamas – It is tempting, and I am guilty of this sometimes, to go straight to work when you just woke up, especially when you left something unfinished from the day before.
 But when I start my day like this, laziness often creeps in.
 Since you are still in your PJs, you are not in the right headspace to start working.
 Start your day as if you are going to your regular office to get that extra dose of energy.
 Also, you’ll never know when you will forget to turn off that camera when joining a conference call.

-- Take breaks – Make sure to take breaks and avoid having your lunch or coffee/tea break in front of your desk.
+- Take breaks – Make sure to take breaks and avoid having your lunch or coffee / tea break in front of your desk.
 Stand up, move around.
 Avoid sitting and working for eight hours straight.

 - Keep distractions at a minimum – Notice I didn’t say avoid.
 When you are working from home, distraction is unavoidable.
 From your kids, pets, your game console, Netflix, social media, friends and family dropping by.
 There are plenty of things to keep your focus away from work.
 Keep them at a minimum.
-See numbers 1 and 3 above.
+See numbers one and three above.
 Let the people at your home know your schedule so they’ll know when they can interrupt you.